-By deploying sediment traps across the whole Bay, and positioned to sample gradients in depth, wave energy, and orientation to water circulation and stream-supplied sediment, it was possible to see heterogeneous spatial patterns over short distances.
+By deploying sediment traps across the whole Bay along gradients in depth, wave energy, water circulation and stream-supplied sediment, it was possible to see heterogeneous spatial patterns over short distances.
 This suggests sedimentation studies that rely on one or a few sediment traps near the stream outlet may be significantly overestimating sedimentation or the impact of flood-supplied sediment on the surrounding reef.

 This study period included mitigation actions that significantly reduced SSY to the Bay, making precipitation a poor predictor of SSY and hence, sedimentation.
 In other watersheds where mitigation is planned, or land use change is ongoing it is strongly advised that in situ measurements of SSY from the stream are used.
 The approach presented in this paper illustrates how measurements of SSY from the stream, water circulation over the reef, and sedimentation in Tubes and SedPods can be used to support coral conservation.
 This approach was designed to be low cost and require few personnel and technical resources, yet still provide a full description of terrigenous sediment dynamics in the study site to recommend management efforts and determine their efficacy.